custinsights/custinsights.github.io/README.md

 #### Supervised Learning Algorithms

 #### Linear SVM
 Separates the data using a single linear decision boundary.
-It is computationally less expensive and relatively faster to train on.
+It is computationally cheaper and faster to train on.

 #### Random Forest
-Separates the data with a non-linear decision boundary and can take into account interactions between variables.
+Separates the data with a non-linear decision boundary and takes into account interactions between variables.
 They are known to be robust and resistant to overfitting.

 #### Neural Network
-Separates the data by non-linear decision boundary and can handle large amounts of unstructured data as input.
-They can model complex patterns between data and can accommodate diverse data distributions as input.
+Separates the data by non-linear decision boundary and handles large amounts of unstructured data as input.
+They model complex patterns between data and can accommodate diverse data distributions as input.

 #### Unsupervised Learning Algorithms

 #### K - Means
-Clustering algorithm based on centroids which works best for clusters of even size.
+Clustering algorithm using centroids which works best for evenly sized clusters.

 #### Hierarchical Clustering
 Works when the data can be divided hierarchically based on merging samples successively.
-Does not require us to specify the number of clusters
+Doesn't require us to specify number of clusters.

 #### OPTICS
-A clustering algorithm based on density which allows for cluster sizes and density to be arbitrary.
-It is robust to noise and does not require a number of clusters to be specified.
+Clustering algorithms based on density which allows for cluster sizes and density being arbitrary.
+It is robust to noise and doesn't require specifying number of clusters.

 ### Results and Discussion